paulmsmith/website/src/www/posts/agile-walls-what-are-they-good-for.md

 Walking around a team’s work area is usually a good way to establish the status of a team and the work they’re doing.

-{% climage {
+{% imgr {
   imagePath: 'content/vital-signs.jpg',
-  alt: 'Photograph of a health monitoring screen which is showing vital signs such as heart rate and oxygen level' }
+  alt: 'A health monitoring screen showing vital signs such as heart rate and oxygen level',
+  classes: 'u-1/1'
+  }
 %}